 Roof Safety Audits

-Roof Access WA conducts compliance and safety audits throughout the Perth metropolitan and country WA regions.
+Roof Access WA provides compliance and safety audits throughout the Perth metropolitan and country WA regions.

-We can undertake Safety Audits on buildings with and without existing roof access systems in place.
-The fixed items we audit include walkways, guardrails, anchor points, static lines, rail, platforms, ladders, ladder brackets and other roof access items.
+Compliance Audits includes fixed items such as walkways, guardrails, anchor points, static lines, rail, platforms, ladders, ladder brackets and other roof access items.

 Periodic Certification Audits